At a Glance

 Hybrid (3 days at home with 2 days traveling in the UK)

-£120k - £140k basic (DOE) + bonus (10-25%) and benefits (pension, life insurance, healthcare, holidays, & more).
+ÂŁ120k - ÂŁ140k basic (DOE) + bonus (10-25%) and benefits (pension, life insurance, healthcare, holidays, & more).

-This company – a trusted name in the UK financial services sector – fully recognise that embracing data and AI is what will continue to position them at the forefront of the UK’s investment management sector.
-They have spent the last four years investing more than £6 million in one of the finance sector’s biggest technology transformations.
-Following a recent acquisition, they’re ready to embark on the next phase – transforming the data and harnessing its power.
+“Money makes the world go round,” they say.
+Maybe it did back in the early 1900s when our client began to focus solely on wealth management.
+But now?
+It’s data.
+This company – a trusted name in the UK financial services sector – fully recognise this.
+They understand that embracing data and AI is what will continue to position them at the forefront of the UK’s investment management sector.
+This isn’t a dalliance with data.
+It’s a firm commitment.
+A strategic focus, driven from board level.
+The company have spent the last four years investing more than £6 million in one of the finance sector’s biggest technology transformations.

 As one of three new leaders in the newly established Group Data function, you’ll shape the direction, set the standards, and build the capabilities that will define the data-driven future of a business with a 300-year heritage.
-With a clear plan and the technology in place (InvestCloud, Snowflake, Alteryx, and Power BI), it’s the ideal setting to show how your data leadership skills can transform business performance and client outcomes.
+With a clear plan and the technology in place (InvestCloud, Snowflake, Alteryx, and Power BI) it’s the ideal setting to show how your data leadership skills can transform business performance and client outcomes.
 Reporting to the Group Data & Analytics Director and responsible for three teams of technical specialists, you’ll foster a culture where analytics drives innovation, including:

 - Developing the strategy for data governance and architecture, optimising process and finding efficiencies – this includes huge scope to help influence and implement AI strategy.